Oren-T/i2i_teaming_tools/planning/architecture.md

       * Create calendar event on district “robo” calendar.
       * Write `folder_id`, `calendar_event_id`, `project_id` back to row.
       * Set `automation_status = Created`.
       * Send email to responsible people and invite them to the calendar event.
-We will have a Google Doc email template.
+Email templates are stored as separate Google Docs (one per template type).
+First line = subject, remaining lines = body.
+Script parses by splitting on newlines and performs token substitution.
   * If Automation Status is set to `Updated`, the 10-minute automation will re-sync the calendar event's date, attendees, and details with the current values in the Main Projects File, send the corresponding update notifications to the project lead and assignees, and then set Automation Status back to `Created`.
   * If Automation Status is set to `Delete (Notify)` or `Delete (Don't Notify)`, the 10-minute automation will cancel the linked calendar event using the stored `calendar_event_id`, optionally send a cancellation notice to attendees based on the chosen option, hide the project row for archival purposes, and then set Automation Status to `Deleted`.
   * Note: The `Updated` status handles explicit user-requested changes.
 The daily calendar sync (below) serves as a safety net to catch any discrepancies that may have been missed.